- At home with children because the kindergartens and schools are closed

 This amendment means that, for example, a full-time employee who is temporarily laid off for only two working days will now be entitled to unemployment benefit.
 Facilitating wider use of 'rotating layoffs' [rullerende permitteringer] will ease the financial burden on individual employees.

-The employer pays wages for the first two days, after which the Norwegian Labour and Welfare Administration (NAV) pays the subsequent 18 days
+The employer pays wages for the first two days, after which the Norwegian Labour and Welfare Administration (NAV) pays the subsequent 18 days.
+This goes till August 31st 2020.

 When the notice period expires, the employment relationship is temporarily suspended and the employee is no longer obliged to work.